yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     {{< warning title = "Caveat associated with rows reported by import data status" >}}

-Suppose you have a scenario where,
+Suppose you have the following scenario:

 - [import data](#import-data) or [import data file](#import-data-file) command fails.
 - To resolve this issue, you delete some of the rows from the split files.
 - After retrying, the import data command completes successfully.

-In this scenario, [import data status](#import-data-status) command reports incorrect imported row count; because it doesn't take into account the deleted rows.
+In this scenario, the [import data status](#import-data-status) command reports an incorrect imported row count because it doesn't take into account the deleted rows.

 For more details, refer to the GitHub issue [#360](https://github.com/yugabyte/yb-voyager/issues/360).